Teryn O’Brien Art & Movement

 Tonight, I’ve shared with you a creative writing piece I wrote a few months ago.
 It’s not exactly a poem.
 It’s just…thoughts running along the page.

 I wrote this a few months ago when I was thinking about the crushing power of grief, loss, heartache, and how it can easily destroy.
-As I wrote about last week, I myself was almost crushed underneath the weight of my friend’s death.
+I myself was almost crushed underneath the weight of my friend’s death.
 I almost gave up life.
 There was a moment when I contemplated suicide.
 Where I truly wanted death over life because everything seemed too hard.

 The Weight of life can seem overwhelming at times.
 Although I’ve written about the Weight of death tonight, It can come in many forms and shapes.
 Heartbreak, death, depression, health issues, etc., etc., etc.